eigerco/polka-storage/docs/src/architecture/pallets/randomness.md

 The Randomness Pallet actions can fail with the following errors:

-- `SeedNotAvailable` - the seed for the given block number is not available, which means the randomness pallet has not gathered randomness for this block yet.
+- `SeedNotAvailable` - Returned when attempting to access randomness for a block number that is not available in the history.